-According to that research, 20 percent of urban residents and 17 percent of rural resident did some sort of online health research in 2015, but only 11 percent of urban resident and 7 percent of urban residents took part in any online health maintenance – and only 2.5 percent of urban residents and 1.3 percent of rural residents used any online health monitoring tools.
+According to that research, 20 percent of urban residents and 17 percent of rural residents did some sort of online health research in 2015, but only 11 percent of urban residents and 7 percent of rural residents took part in any online health maintenance – and only 2.5 percent of urban residents and 1.3 percent of rural residents used any online health monitoring tools.

 Stenberg says the numbers show telehealth is gaining more ground in urban areas than rural areas, a fact that points to telemedicine’s value as more of a convenience than a necessity.
 In addition, he found that telehealth use increased in proportion to residents’ incomes and education, again indicating that the most underserved populations aren’t accessing care online.

 Stenberg took particular note of the low numbers of people using telehealth for health maintenance and monitoring.

 “With only 7 percent of rural and 11 percent of urban people conducting online health maintenance, a great deal of potential for expansion remains,” he wrote, noting that newly introduced services like virtual visits could boost interest if they were supported by the payer industry.

 “After we controlled for income, education, and age factors, rural people were much less likely to take part in online health maintenance than urban residents,” Stenberg added.
 “As new technology (which is more readily accessible in urban areas and often introduced there first) drives the demand for online health management activities, the question becomes will the rural-urban difference in use of online telehealth grow?”